Recommended children's booklists sorted by age or topic

 Many readers of the Lottie Brooks series enjoy the laugh-out-humour, the funny doodle-style illustrations and the true-to-life themes covered in the story.
 Lottie is a relatable character who resonates particularly well with girls in the 9-12 age bracket.

 We’ve put together a list of ten similar books for fans of Lottie Brooks.
-Readers who love stories about real-life themes of family and friendships could try Ella on the Outside or Invisible Emmie.
-Those looking for another preteen illustrated diary series like Lottie Brooks might like the easy-to-read Accidental Diary of B.U.G or the humorous gentle fantasy series Diary of an Accidental Witch.
-For children who enjoyed the compelling first-person voice of Lottie Brooks’ narrative and her positive energy in the face of the everyday challenges of life, we recommend Raina Telgemeier’s graphic novel Smile or the Front Desk series – both of which are popular favourites among the 9-12 age group.
+Readers who love stories about real-life themes of family and friendships could try Cafe Chaos or Two is a Crowd.
+Those looking for another preteen illustrated diary series like Lottie Brooks might like the easy-to-read Accidental Diary of B.U.G, or Cringe Club which is told entirely in the form of a group chat.
+For children who enjoyed the compelling first-person voice of Lottie Brooks’ narrative and her positive energy in the face of the everyday challenges of life, we recommend Raina Telgemeier’s graphic novel Smile or Renee Watson’s Ways to Make Sunshine.

 Browse the full list below of stories for children looking for more books like Lottie Brooks…